samilton/WheresMyLaptopYo/README.md

 Horrible name.
 Bad Code.
 First Objective-C App.

-Simple queries CoreLocation and outputs the Latitude/Longitude of the computer to the command line.
+Simply queries CoreLocation and outputs the Latitude/Longitude of the computer to the command line.
 The plan is to be able to use this along side WeatherUnderground to be able to get the current weather in my tmux status line.